ChrisJan00/timers_love/README.md

         -- callback will be called on update.  elapsed is the time elapsed since this individual timer started, in seconds. timer = timer:withDraw(function(timer), draworder)
         -- callback will be called on draw.
-All timers with draw callbacks are sorted by ascending draworder value.  draworder is an optional parameter, with default value 0. timer = timer:finallly(function(timer))
+All timers with draw callbacks are sorted by ascending draworder value.  draworder is an optional parameter, with default value 0. timer = timer:finallly(function(cancelled, timer))
         -- callback will be called when timer tree expires or is cancelled.
+First parameter passed to the callback is a boolean explaining execution cause.

 The callbacks are pushed to a stack, using closures.
 This means, if you call for example "andThen" two times, both callbacks will be attached, in the order in which this function was called.